canonical/uss-tableflip/doc/upstream_release_process.md

 Run `uss-tableflip/scripts/upstream-release <release_version> <old_version>` from cloud-init tree with updated main branch.
 The script will:

-* Prompt you to create the bug you created in the previous section (it doesn't create it for you)
-* Generate the contents to be pasted into the bug description.
-At this point you should finish creating the bug.
-You can finish the TODO later
+* Print to stdout the release notes contents to be used later
-* Prompt you to enter the bug number of the created bug
 * Create a local release branch containing a release commit and an updated changelog

 **Note:** If a branch other than main was used or main is out of date,